jpsteele-archive/vendomatic800/README.md

 each item and running total of all sales in the Sales Report.

 Input validation is achieved by simple if/else logic that matches an expected input with a function or prints an error if the input does not match any expected values.
-This logic is place inside a loop so that the user is instantly redirected to the last menu.
+This logic is placed inside a loop so that the user is instantly redirected to the last menu.
 Invalid input during Feed Money returns the user to the Purchase menu.

 ## Final Thoughts